microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 Before looking into further, we should clarify few things (if possible):
 - If we change seed for baseline run, whether the metric diff is big?
-  (Make sure the discrepancy is not introduced by random)
+  (Make sure the discrepancy is not introduced by randomness)
 - What's the very first steps we see obvious diverges?
 - Still repro once remove randomness?
 	- Set same seeds